Nevada Sexual Abuse Lawsuits

 Nevada Statute of Limitations for Sexual Abuse & Assault

 In 2013, Nevada made improvements to its criminal SOL reform legislation.
 And in 2017, the state made improvements to its civil SOL reform legislation.
 Most recently in 2019, Nevada added a criminal SOL DNA discovery rule which eliminated the SOL for survivors of felony sexual assault where the perpetrator was identified and established by DNA testing.

 In 2013, Nevada extended the criminal SOL for sexual abuse and sex trafficking to age 36, or age 43 if the abuse was not reasonably discoverable by age 36 for felonies and misdemeanors.
 And in 2019, Nevada added a DNA discovery rule which essentially eliminated the criminal SOL for sexual abuse survivors if DNA evidence was established against their perpetrator.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Nevada a score of 2, on a 1-5 scale, where 5 is the highest.
-A score of 2 is defined as a criminal SOL for sexual abuse survivors between the age of 40 to 50.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Nevada letter grade of D, on the traditional A-F scale, where A is the best.
+A letter grade of D is defined as a criminal SOL for sexual abuse survivors between the age of 40 to 50.

 If you or someone you love was sexually abused or assaulted in Nevada, contact us now.
-Those sexually abused as a minor likely still have a claim against their abuser, no matter how long ago the abuse occurred.
+Those sexually abused as a minor may still have a claim against their abuser, depending on how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim.

 Go to our main sexual abuse page to learn more about the process of filing a clergy sexual abuse claim.